 Testing for the novel coronavirus (COVID-19) is increasing in many communities.
 But who actually needs coronavirus testing, and what types of tests are most accurate?
-What does the COVID-19 nasal swab test involve?
+What actually happens during a COVID-19 nasal swab test?
 And what does it mean if your test results come back negative?

 We spoke with Micah Bhatti, M.D., to learn more.